cambridge-cares/TheWorldAvatar/Deploy/stacks/AI4Healthcare/Queries/README.md

 The Daily Path Area query outperforms the Distance, Point Buffer and Line Buffer queries, being approximately five times faster than the Distance query, taking only 0.37 seconds.

-The execution time of the Single Entity Count Query and Single Counted Entity Details Query is comparable with that of the Daily Path Query.
+The execution time of the Nearest Entity Query and Nearest Entity Details Query is comparable with that of the Daily Path Query.

+## Test Data Queries ##
+The TestDataQueries folder contains queries against test data to cover and explain different test cases, the processes being applied, and their outcomes.

 ## Authors ##
 Feroz Farazi (msff2@cam.ac.uk), May 2024